leahjia/NodeJS/README.md

 To find information on more projects governed by the OpenJS Foundation, check out their webpage [here](https://openjsf.org/projects/).

 ## Development View
+We have abstracted what we find to be the static, component-level system architecture of Node.js.
+We’ve also identified system dependencies at the component level, as well as abstracted the high-level codeline model of the source code structure.
+We then investigate the system’s approach to testing and configuration, and go on to identify the eminent architectural styles and design patterns that our team detected.

 ### Overview of the Architectural Components
 ### System Components
 #### V8 JavaScript Engine